-There are no comprehensive national statistics on the proliferation of Glock switches, but it seems they have only been used in a small fraction of violent gun crimes.
+There are no comprehensive national statistics on the proliferation of Glock switches, but it seems that they’ve only been used in a small fraction of violent gun crimes.

 “It’s largely a novelty,” one gun expert told The Epoch Times.

-The switch allows the popular Glock handguns to rapidly fire rounds with a single pull of the trigger.
+The conversion allows the popular Glock handguns to fire multiple rounds with a single pull of the trigger.

 Machine guns are generally illegal to own in the United States.
 The exception is those made before 1986, which have become prohibitively expensive, and those held by licensed firearms dealers.
-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) considers Glock switches machine guns.
-Getting one illegally can thus land a person in federal prison for up to a decade.
+Because the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) considers guns with Glock switches to be machine guns, getting one illegally can land a person in federal prison for up to a decade.

-A Glock switch is a small device about an inch in diameter.
+A Glock switch is a small device that’s about an inch in diameter.
 It snaps onto the back of the gun and applies pressure on the trigger mechanism so that it doesn’t stop after firing just one round.
-A regular Glock can eat through a 30-round magazine in about 2.3 seconds.
+A regular Glock with a Glock switch can empty a 30-round magazine in about 2.3 seconds.

 Such a firearm is highly impractical, as the rapid recoil and small size make it difficult to control and wildly inaccurate.
-Because most Glocks use 9mm ammunition, the recoil is rather strong and the muzzle will increasingly jerk up the longer one holds the trigger, explained Charles Heller, firearms instructor and radio host in Arizona.
+Because most Glocks use 9-mm ammunition, the recoil is rather strong, causing the muzzle to increasingly jerk upward the longer a person holds the trigger, according to Charles Heller, a firearms instructor and radio host in Arizona.

-Such a modified gun becomes more dangerous at close range, he said.
+Such a modified gun becomes more dangerous at close range, according to Heller.

-“If you can put three to five rounds into somebody instead of one or two, it is more deadly.”
+“If you can put three to five rounds into somebody instead of one or two, it is more deadly,” he said.

 There are a small number of such switches that are legally owned by people with the required license.
-Some law enforcement agencies have them, too, according to Heller.
+Some law enforcement agencies have them, too, Heller said.

 An ATF spokesman told The Epoch Times that the agency hasn’t released any statistics on switches in particular and was unable to verify the figure reported in 2019 “based solely on the information in the article.”
-He noted, though, that “from 2017–2021, machinegun conversion devices recovered by ATF increased from less than 100 to more than 1,500.”
+However, he noted that “from 2017 to 2021, machine gun conversion devices recovered by ATF increased from less than 100 to more than 1,500.”

-That, however, includes other devices that enable full-auto fire, not just switches, he clarified via email.
+However, that includes other devices that enable fully automatic fire, not just switches, the spokesman clarified via email.

-In Heller’s view, Glock switches—or machine guns, for that matter—shouldn’t be illegal in the first place, according to the Second Amendment, and since the switches are so primitive and can be 3D printed, it won’t be possible to prevent people who are willing to break the law from acquiring them, he argued.
+In Heller’s view, Glock switches—or machine guns, for that matter—shouldn’t be illegal in the first place, according to the Second Amendment, and since the switches are so primitive and can be 3D printed, it won’t be possible to prevent people who are willing to break the law from acquiring them.